-Last Sunday I did very interesting snow-shoe hike traversing the Gemmipass, which connects Kandersteg (Bernese Oberland) with Leukerbad (Valais).
-The pass is located at an altitude of about 2200 meters and the hike was 10 kilometers (6.5 miles) long with an ascent of about 550 meters (1800 ft).
-Photography wise it was a very fruitful hike, as I got away with quite a few nice landscape images … and more …
+Last Sunday I traversed the Gemmipass on snow-shoe.
+The pass connects Kandersteg in the Bernese Oberland region with Leukerbad in the Canton of Valais.
+It lies at an altitude of about 2200 metres, and the hike itself is 10 kilometres (6.5 miles) long with an ascent of about 550 metres (1800 ft).
+A beautiful hike and from a photography perspective worth your while.
+I got away with quite a few nice landscape photographs … and more …

-Bearded vultures are huge.
-This bird is 94–125 cm (37–49 in) long with a wingspan of 2.31–2.83 m (7.6–9.3 ft).
-They were once extinct in the Alps but have been re-introduced in the 1970’s.
-They are still a threatened species within Europe though.
-Other names for this bird are: bearded vulture-eagle, lammergeier and lammergeyer.
-You can find more info about this majestic bird at: Wikipedia
+Bearded vultures are enormous by the way.
+They are between 95 to 125 cm (37 to 49″) long and have a wingspan of 2.3 to 2.9 metres (7.6 to 9.3 ft).
+Bearded vultures were once extinct in the Alps but have been re-introduced in the 1970s.
+They are still an endangered species in Europe though.
+Other names for the bearded vulture are bearded vulture eagle, lammergeier and lammergeyer.

 Make sure to check out our Swiss Landscape Photography portfolio to see more photographs captured in Switzerland.